-To know the promotion numbers in the case university, the original professor and distinguished professor were deleted in the participants; therefore, the samples were 322 to be analyzed.
+In order to know the promotion numbers in the case university, the original professor and distinguished professor were deleted in the participants; therefore, the samples were 322 to be analysed.
 The odds rate of promotion in the case university for 8 years was only .35 (115/322) of total samples in the case university.
-The distribution was .27 in academic research (87), .05 in skill (17), and .03 in teaching practice (11).
+The distribution was .27 in academic research (87), .05 in skill (17) and .03 in teaching practice (11).